 Well done on getting to the stage of preparing for a PhD viva!
+Below is some guidance based on being involved in Law PhD vivas in the UK and Ireland.

-There is some useful viva advice also at
+There is some useful viva advice at

 Generally examiners are genuinely interested in the topic and want to have a discussion about interesting aspects of it.
-I generally think that if they ask difficult questions then this is a good sign (because they think you can answer).
+So the viva is a conversation about what you have to say about the topic you have spent years becoming an expert on.

 Vivas typically last 1-2 hours but can last longer.
 If you need a comfort break at any time just ask for one; that is a reasonable request.